-Respecting the rights of other students presupposes that in the close and diverse society of residence life, student expression of opinion will be respectful of others and will be exercised in good taste and decency.
-Bigotry, hatred, and intolerance have no place in the residential community.
+Respecting the rights of other students presupposes that in the close and diverse society of Boston University (BU), student expression of opinion will be respectful of others and will be exercised in good taste and decency.
+Bigotry, hatred, and intolerance have no place in the BU community.
 In displaying or distributing expressions of opinion, students are expected to show respect for the aesthetic, social, moral, and religious feelings of others upon whom their views may be imposed.
-Students living in the residences are entitled to expect that those with whom they live will demonstrate tolerance for diversity and respect for privacy.
+Students are entitled to expect that those with whom they interact will demonstrate tolerance for diversity and respect for privacy.

 Disability & Access Services

 Boston University is committed to supporting the academic, social, and cultural integration of individuals with disabilities.
 Our mission is to foster academic excellence, personal responsibility, and leadership growth in students with disabilities.
 Individuals are encouraged to contact Disability & Access Services to discuss support services and accommodations they may need, including auxiliary aids like sign-language interpreters, exam accommodation, notetaking services, text in alternative format, and assistive technology.
 Accommodations are provided on a case-by-case basis depending on the individual’s diagnosis and documented needs.
 Disability & Access Services is also available to consult with individuals and groups regarding architectural, programmatic, digital, or communication access.
-The University’s Compliance Officer for Section 504 of the Rehabilitation Act of 1973 is the Director of Disability & Access Services, Lorraine E. Wolf, PhD, who can be reached at email@example.com.
 Disability & Access Services may be reached at 617-353-3658, by email at firstname.lastname@example.org, or at bu.edu/disability.
 You can also visit in person at 25 Buick Street, Suite 300.